 - Burrito bowl – on top of cooked rice, with corn, salsa, a drizzle of lime juice, and lettuce.

-- Tacos – use lettuce leaves or my gluten-free coconut flour tortilla recipe or and fill with the Sofritas meat-free filling.
+- Tacos – use lettuce leaves or my gluten-free coconut flour tortilla recipe or fill with the Sofritas meat-free filling.
 Top up with crunchy vegetables like shredded lettuce, chopped red onion, cabbage, or tomatoes.

-- Burritos – wrap in a corn tortillas and place the burritos into a large 9×13-inch baking dish.
+- Burritos – wrap in corn tortillas and place the burritos into a large 9×13-inch baking dish.
 Top up with salsa sauce and vegan cheese. then broiled in oven 350°F (180°C) until hot.
 Serve with a dollop of coconut cream and fresh cilantro.

 This Sofritas recipe is perfect for making ahead vegan dinners as it stores for up to 4 days in the fridge or in the freezer for up to 3 months.

 Place the leftover Sofritas in an airtight container and freeze or refrigerate until ready to use.

 If frozen, thaw the container in the fridge the day before serving.